rockettheme/docs/Docs/wordpress/themes/cerulean/faq.md

 ---

-Where can i find theme settings?
+Where can I find theme settings?
 -----
 * Log in into the WordPress administrative dashboard at http://www.yoursite.com/wp-admin/
 * Select the **Cerulean Settings** sidebar tab on the left of the dashboard.